charliexchen/Ant-IRL/README.md

 I implemented Advantage Actor-Critic using JAX and Haiku.
 This was a fun framework to use since it is a lot more flexible compared to the others I've tried in the past, such as Keras.
 Almost any numpy operation can be accelerated, vectorised or differentiated, so I can see this handling more unconventional architectures much more gracefully, even though the overall feature gap isn't huge compared to other frameworks.
 For example, I especially liked how for autograd, we use grad which is treated like a function operator much like how gradients are represented mathematically.

-I make the predictor and AAC class as generic as possible for future projects, and tested that it works on CartPole.
+I made the predictor and AAC class as generic as possible for future projects, and tested that it works on CartPole.

 Since this is a physical environment with one agent, we are very data constrained.
 As such, I first ran a number of episodes using the fixed walk cycle.
 We collect this data and then use it to pretrain the value function and an actor based on a fixed gait.
 We then use the above AAC implementation along with experience replay to improve the agent.
 The initial data also allows for some hyperparameter selection, which was done with a simple random search.